hhhuang/mpd_player/README.md

 # MPD Player with Expert Knowledge-based Music Recommendation

 This is an audiophile music player based on the [MPD](https://www.musicpd.org) protocol.
-The player will suggest the relevant albums and artists to the user based the playback log.
+The player will suggest the relevant albums and artists to the user based on their playback log.
 A knowledge base built on the top of [All Music Guide](https://www.allmusic.com) is employed to perform the recommendation as a task of knowledge base completion.

 ## Key Features